MasOverflow/VR-Interaction/Assets/VRInteraction/Readme.txt

 There are Items setup in the ExampleScene, if you can pick them up then everything is working.

 FAQ:
 Q:Can't pick up items or can't see controllers/hands
+A: In the oculus update that supports Oculus Go it defaulted the controller so every project with AndroidManifest no explicitly defined for Quest suddenly switched to Go controllers.
+It is necessary to configure the manifest.
-A: Likely an issue with the player rig. if SteamVR grab the [CameraRig] prefab and attach the VRInteractor component to each controller make sure to setup any actions you're using in SteamVR Input bindings.
+Otherwise likely an issue with the player rig. if SteamVR grab the [CameraRig] prefab and attach the VRInteractor component to each controller make sure to setup any actions you're using in SteamVR Input bindings.
 If Oculus grab the OVRCameraRig prefab from the Oculus Integration asset, attach the VRInteractor component to the left and right hand anchors (if you can't see controllers add the OVRControllerPrefab as a child of each hand anchor and setup as per Oculus docs) Make sure the keys have the right actions, add new actions in the Edit Actions foldout